- 21 Oct 2024

 Description

 A service check is an application-level monitoring check added to a managed device in Netreo that monitors the status of an individual process or resource (application, interface, etc.).
-The statuses of service checks are displayed in a variety of locations in Netreo, but by far the most common is in a Tactical Overview dashboard widget.
+The statuses of service checks are displayed in various locations in Netreo, but by far the most common is in a Tactical Overview dashboard widget.

 Each service check runs repeatedly according to a configurable schedule (default timing is 3 minutes between executions).
 Netreo staggers the execution of service checks to prevent large numbers of checks from all running simultaneously, which could produce prohibitive amounts of traffic on a network.

-When run, a service check queries its target for a response code.
+When run, a service check queries its target (the host running the service) for a response code.
 If the target returns a failure code (or no code) the check displays as failed in Netreo dashboards and (typically) generates an alarm.
 Additionally, a service check can be configured to run commands on its target when the check fails (such as reboot or restart-service commands).
-This provides the possibility of resolving some issues automatically, without the need to involve personnel.
+This provides the possibility of resolving some issues automatically without the need to involve personnel.

 For issues that cannot be resolved automatically, users have the ability to acknowledge failing service checks to indicate that they are currently working on the problem.
 Service checks that have been acknowledged by a user are visually indicated in dashboards.

 By default, Netreo automatically adds several service checks to every managed device (through the "Default" and "Windows Default" device templates) to provide basic monitoring services.
-However, there are many more service checks that may be added to suit your specific monitoring needs.
+However, many more service checks may be added to suit your specific monitoring needs.

 Service checks are categorized into the following basic types.